-Graduate assistantships are available in the areas of business administration (accounting and business management), chemistry, English, industrial arts, life sciences, mathematics, physical education and health education, and physics.
-For the academic year, 1957-1958, these assistantships pay \$2,046 for half time (six units) service and \$1,023 for quarter time (three units) service.
-Applicants must have regular graduate standing in the Graduate Division and make satisfactory scores on the Graduate Aptitude Test.
-Application blanks and further information may be obtained from the Office of the Dean of the College.
+Graduate assistantships are available in the areas of business administration (accounting and buisness management), chemistry, life sciences, mathematics, physical education and health education, and physics.
+For the academic year, 1958-1959, these assistantships pay \$2,148 for half time (six units) service and \$1,074 for quarter time (three units) service.
+Applicants must satisfy the requirements for regular graduate standing in the Graduate Division; have a 2.75 (A is 4.0) grade point average or better in the undergraduate major; and make a satisfactory score on the graduate aptitude test.
+Application blanks and further information may be obtained from the Office of the Graduate Division.